ksonnet/ksonnet-lib/CODE-OF-CONDUCT.md

-## Backsplice Community Code of Conduct
+## ksonnet Community Code of Conduct

 ### Contributor Code of Conduct